qbicsoftware/metastats-cli/README.md

 Execute ```mvn clean package``` in the terminal to create the jar.

 ## How to run
-MetaStats-CLI is runt with the command:
+MetaStats-CLI is run with the command:

 ``java -jar metastats-application/target/metastats-1.0.0-SNAPSHOT-jar-with-dependencies.jar -c path-to-conf -p projectCode``